 Playing the slots and games on the Internet are “free,” until you realize that the freebees don’t last long.
 Maybe you win more opportunities to play, and then you decide that you want to go to the next level—spend money to get to those opportunities.
 Then it becomes something you find yourself doing at inappropriate times, staying up all hours of the day and night for your shot at the big cash.

 Gambling is everywhere in our lives, and unless you live under a rock, completely unavoidable.
 For some people, it becomes a consuming disorder, damaging their finances, their relationships, and their ability to function day to day.
 But there is help!
-If you would like to learn more about the options for you or someone you love, please give me a call at Healthy Counseling Center for a phone consultation; I have specialized training in Gambling disorder, as well as the additional specialty of child, adolescent, and family therapy.
+If you would like to learn more about the options for you or someone you love, please give us a call at Healthy Counseling Center for a phone consultation; we specialized in Gambling disorder, as well as the additional specialty of child, adolescent, and family therapy.
 Gambling disorder does not discriminate based on age, gender, or income bracket.
-If you believe you or someone you love may be developing a gambling problem, please call me at 509-466-6632.
+If you believe you or someone you love may be developing a gambling problem, please call us at 509-466-6632.